varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

 	Writable from: vcl_backend_response, vcl_backend_error

-	Boolean.
-ESI-process the object after fetching it.
-	Defaults to false.
+	Default: false

 	Set it to true to parse the object for ESI directives.
 	Will only be honored if req.esi is true.

 beresp.do_stream